responsiv/currency-plugin/README.md

 Tools for dealing with currency display and conversions.
 You can configure currencies and converters via the Settings page.

 - Settings → Currencies
-- Settings → Currency Rates
+- Settings → Exchange Rates
 - Settings → Site Definitions

 ## Official Documentation